Ookiiboy/ignoreBoy/README.md

 #    the hash, re-run the shell, and copy the updated hash back into the
 #    attribute after the next fail again.
 This will force the input to refresh,
 #    and make a new API request.
 Otherwise it will remain cached.
-# 4. Defaults to t`rue`, but you can set to false if you don't want OS related
+# 4. Defaults to `true`, but you can set to false if you don't want OS related
 #    ignores.
-You don't uusually need to specify.
+You don't usually need to specify.
 It's here for clarity.
 # 5. Anything custom you might want in your .gitignore you can place in this
 #    extraConfig.